Analyzing FOMO: Fear of Missing Out

-Many overtired parents joke their kids have FOMO (fear of missing out) because their children refuse to go to bed—they want to stay up late with their parents because to babies, children, and teens, why go to bed when they can stay up and engage in all the fun their parents are having at night?
-(Although they’re not exactly having all that much fun when exhausted!)
+Many overtired parents joke that their kids have FOMO (fear of missing out) because their children refuse to go to bed.
+Kids want to stay up late with their parents because to babies, children, and teens, why go to bed when they can stay up and engage in all the fun their parents are having at night?

-Experiencing FOMO is extremely common, especially in young adults, especially those who use social media.
-It’s a legit fear of missing out; anxiety that everyone is having “fun” and enjoying life without you, even if you don’t know the person personally.
+Experiencing FOMO is actually very common among young adults, especially those who engage in any sort of social media usage.
+It’s a legit fear of missing out, a form of social anxiety that gives you the feeling that everyone else is having “fun” and enjoying life without you, even if you don’t know the person personally.

-FOMO is becoming increasingly common among adults of all ages.
+FOMO is that feeling that you lack a major element of life satisfaction, and is becoming increasingly common among adults of all ages.
 Let’s explore more about FOMO as a human behavior and ways you can combat FOMO without feeling lonely.

 The psychology of FOMO